steven-michaud/HookCase/3-installing.md

 For example, it's possible to turn on everything but the protection against loading unsigned kernel extensions.
 This is the most secure configuation that's still compatible with HookCase.
-But using it on macOS 10.14 (Mojave) will require you to codesign your hook libraries.
+But using it on macOS 10.14 (Mojave) and above will require you to codesign your hook libraries.
-You will also have to turn off file system protection at least temporarily, in order to be able to copy the `HookCase.kext` extension to its final destination.

 ## On OS X 10.10: